 Explanation: It often occurs within religion where the standards applied to one religion or denomination to claim "truth" don't apply to arguments from other religions or denominations.
 In this example, the Protestant is demanding stronger "evidence" for the Catholic's claim than she would demand for herself explaining how God answers prayers.

 Exception: The fallacy is in the fact that the standards should be the same, but sometimes there are legitimate different standards.
-For example, a president's remarks are held to a different standard than a comedian's remarks.
+For example, a president's remarks are held to a different standard than a reality television star’s remarks.